sumup-oss/circuit-ui/.changeset/beige-readers-burn.md

 "@sumup-oss/circuit-ui": patch
 ---

-Improved the accessibility of the DateInput component by restoring focus to the opening element.
+Improved the accessibility of the DateInput component by restoring focus to the opening element when closing the calendar dialog.